ehsanyousefzadehasl/MCP/papers/05-iPIM.md

 ## What is the problem the paper is trying to solve?
 Image processing workloads have high memory bandwidth demand:
 - Software view:
-  1. low arithmetic density
+  1. Low arithmetic density (operations per byte)
-  2. difficulty of pipeline fusion because of wide and heterogeneous pipelines
+  2. Difficulty of pipeline fusion because of wide and heterogeneous pipelines
 - Hardware view:
   - On-chip cache cannot hold all intermediate data in these applications